DevKiHyun/RDN-Tensorflow/README.md

 - main.py : Execute train.py and pass the default value.
 - vdsr.py : RDN model definition.
 - train.py : Train the RDN model and represent the test set performance.
-- demo.py : Test the RDN model and show result images and psnr.
+- test.py : Test the RDN model and show result images and psnr.
+- demo.py : Upscale a input image by RDN model.
 - util.py : Utility functions for this project.
 - log.txt : The log of training process.
 - model : The save files of the trained RDN.